rememberSoftwares/yacana/README.md

 8!
 ```
-As you can see when asked to multiply by 2 the previous result it remember agent1's result which was 4.
+As you can see when asked to multiply by 2 the previous result, it remembered agent1's result which was 4.
 It then did 4 x 2 and got us 8.

 ## VII.
 Assigning a tool to a Task

 ### Introduction

-Giving the LLM the opportunity to call a tool is the most important thing an agent can do !
-But what is a "tool" ?
-A "tool" simply refers to a python function.
+Allowing the LLM to call a tool is the most important thing an agent can do!
+But what is a "tool"?
+A "tool" simply refers to a Python function.
 This function can be the entry point to any level of underlying complexity.
 But it doesn't matter.
 What matters is that the LLM can call the tool with parameters that match the function.
-This way, LLMs can interract with *classic* programming interfaces that produce deterministic results (aka normal programming).
+This way, LLMs can interact with *classic* programming interfaces that produce deterministic results (aka normal programming).

-For instance let's say you want a calculator powered by an LLM.
-You cannot rely on the LLM doing the math because even though it knows how to decompose equation to an extent and basic arthitmetics, it will fail on more advance calculous.
+For instance, let's say you want a calculator powered by an LLM.
+You cannot rely on the LLM doing the math because even though it knows how to decompose equations to an extent and basic arithmetics, it will fail on more advanced calculous.
 Therefore we do not expect the LLM to perform the operation itself.
-We already got the CPU to do this task perfectly.
-On the other hand we expect the LLM to decompose correctly the equation and call tools for each arithmetic operation needed to get the result.
+We already have the CPU to do this task perfectly.
+On the other hand, we expect the LLM to decompose correctly the equation and call tools for each arithmetic operation needed to get the result.

 #### In what way is Yacana different than other frameworks ?